sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 picture: 'assets/images/profile.jpg'
 {% endhighlight %}

-On your computer, browse to the GitHub directory you created for your site, browse to the assets > images folder, and find the profile.jpg file.
-Note the dimensions of the file, and create a file with your own picture (or whatever pleases you) with the same dimensions.
-Replace the profile.jpg file with your file.
+- On your computer, browse to the assets > images folder in your GitHub directory for this site, and find the profile.jpg file.
+- Note the dimensions of the file, and
+- Create a file with your own picture (or whatever pleases you) with the same dimensions.
+- Replace the profile.jpg file with your file.

 #### URLs